Bella Vista (homestead): Homestead

 North west of the main house is a kitchen wing.
 A rectangular single storey three roomed structure of brick with shingled gabled roof subsequently clad in galvanised iron.
 Colonial Georgian style.
 Evidence of a loft.
 Later additions include skillion verandah and fibro additions.
 Difficult to date as the building form was used from c.
 1820 until c.
 1850.
 The construction of the kitchen block and the single-storey cottage (later modified to form the main house) probably occurred at a similar time, c.
 1835.
 The two buildings were connected by a breezeway.
 Subsequent alterations have removed evidence of the existence of a breezeway.

 The kitchen with its large chimney breast is located in the centre of the block.
 The chimney has a similar stepped construction as the chimney of the slab hut.
 It is also separate from the roof to prevent the spread of fire.
 To the south of this chimney is the bread oven.
-The arched opening to the bread oven has been bricked up but its outlien is still visible.
+The arched opening to the bread oven has been bricked up but its outline is still visible.
 The oven has a domed top.
 Both the chimney and the oven have a sandstone base course similar to the remainder of the building, indicating one phase of construction.
 The building had a loft accessed from an exterior staircase at the northern end of the building.
 Although the door survives the staircase has been removed as have the internal floors.
 There are openings at both ends of the building, the southern one having been bricked up.
 The wall plates are secured with iron straps and there are unusual stub timbers supporting the verandah on the eastern elevation.
-A similar detaile occurs to the western elevation, which no longer has its verandah.
+A similar detail occurs to the western elevation, which no longer has its verandah.
 The addition of a milk room or dairy resulted in alterations to this (western) elevation.

 The building is difficult to date as the building materials were used for several decades.
 The internal walls of the kitchen block have been altered and cement rendered.
 Evidence of earlier wall divisions may survive under this render.
 Some of the ceiling joists have also been altered.
 The eastern verandah is part of the original phase.
 The present structures to the west were built after 1950.
 There may be evidence of the earlier configuration under the concrete floor.